AhmedManan/Manual_Test_RFL_BestBuy/README.md

 | BUG-006 | Firstname and lastname field takes alphanumeric characters input | Bug_6 |
 | BUG-007 | Firstname and lastname field takes comma (,) in input field | Bug_7 |

-For more details about each bug, please refer to the [complete Bug Report](bug_report.md).
+For more details about each bug, please refer to the [complete Bug Report](RFL_Best_Buy.xlsx).

 ---

 This Test Report provides an overview of our testing process, test cases, and the status of the User Management Module.
-For detailed test case steps and results, please consult the associated test documentation.

 Feel free to reach out for any questions or clarifications.

 [Back to Top](#rfl-best-buy-user-management-module-test-report)